AustinCantCode/Calculator-Build/README.md

-This is a calculator that is inspired by the iPhone calculator app.
+This is a calculator I have made that is inspired by the iPhone's calculator app.